streamsets/tutorials/tutorial-destination/readme.md

   permission java.net.SocketPermission "requestb.in", "connect, resolve";
 };
 ```

+If you're connecting via a proxy, you should add your proxy's hostname in place of `requestb.in`.

 Now go to [RequestBin](http://requestb.in/) and create a new bin, if you have not already done so.
 After a build/extract/restart, paste your bin URL into the destination config: